You may have heard of the drug cocaine, especially as it’s depicted in popular films. But what is it, and what kind of effects can it have on people?

 The most common way of taking cocaine is by snorting it.
 Some users will also inject it, but this is less common.

 By using baking soda, it can be transformed into crack cocaine.
-The effect from crack cocaine is a stronger high, but the effects don’t last as long.
+The effect of crack cocaine is a stronger high, but the effects don’t last as long.
 When users snort cocaine, they’ll often roll up a banknote into a cylinder.

 Tolerance to cocaine builds up quickly over time.
 Short-term tolerance means users will often start to do bigger and bigger doses in a single session.